5 Perfume Trends Happening in 2023, Thanks To TikTok

 ”

 The By/Rosie Jane's Rosie is obviously a good pick.
-Other options in this barely-there, smells-different-on-everyone category include Glossier You and D.S. & Durga I Don't Know What Eau de Parfum.
+Other options in this barely-there, smells-different-on-everyone category include Glossier You (still not available in Australia, sadly) and D.S. & Durga I Don't Know What Eau de Parfum.

 Travel-spray wardrobe